Thinking about transferring colleges mid-year?

 You need to take stock of credits you may lose in transfer, and whether your intended college has equivalent courses to what you’re currently taking.
 Know that course sequences, content, and credit vary from college to college.
 If you are not only planning to change colleges, but majors, too, there is a very real possibility you will be adding at least one more semester to your college time (which means an additional semester of tuition, fees, room and board).

-This shocks plenty of people, but you are not likely to receive a great deal of transfer help from your current college, as they are neither trained nor inclined to lose students to other colleges.
+It may be a surprise to hear, but you are not likely to receive a great deal of transfer help from your current college.
+They don’t want to lose students to other colleges.
 For transfer information, you need to work with the school you wish to attend.
-At the same time, however, you have to make sure you are keeping with the rules and regulations of your current institution.
+Also, you have to make sure you are keeping with the rules and regulations of your current institution.

 Learn How to Leave